zepab/home-assistant-matter-hub/README.md

 ## Prerequisites

 To successfully pair the bridge with your Controller (e.g. Alexa, Google Home, Apple Home) it is recommended to have **IPv6 enabled in your local network**.
-Additionally, it is not recommended to place both in different VLANs.
+Additionally, it is not recommended to place both in different VLANs or to put a firewall in between.

-There were some users who got that working, but this can break any time due to
+There were some users who got that working, but this can break any time due to any changes in your setup or any software / firmware update of any of your components - including Alexa, Google Home etc.
+In some cases (e.g. Alexa) you don't even get to know when an update was installed.

 ## 1. Installation